gravitational/careers/challenges/systems/challenge-2.md

 * Develop a simple authorization scheme that defines what upstreams are available to which clients; this scheme can be statically defined in code
 * Accept and forward requests to upstreams using library
-* Copy upstream's response back to the client

 ## Level 3

 ### Library

-* Track the number of connections per upstream and implement a least connections request forwarder
+* Implement a least connections request forwarder that tracks the number of connections per upstream.

 ### Server